Rio de Janeiro

 Afro-Brazilians in cities across Brazil organized all-black viewings of the movie.
 In São Paulo, a Facebook group called Intelectualidade Afro-Brasileira organized a private movie session and the previews featured marketing for black-owned companies instead of upcoming movies.
 As reported by The Intercept, Afro-Brazilians in Rio de Janeiro mounted gatherings in upscale shopping malls—spaces typically reserved for Brazil’s white elite—as a protest against racial exclusion.

-“We don’t have this culture for money to leave black hands and go directly into another black person’s hands.”
 But these gatherings were not only celebrations of black pride protests against racial exclusion.
 They were also a positive signal to the mainstream and Afro-Brazilians themselves that they could economically support products that represented them on a large scale.
 Since the debut of Black Panther in Brazil, the “Black Money” movement—the idea that black Brazilians can use their money to support black businesses—has gained steam and support has even crossed over into mainstream media.

 For Afro-Brazilians like Rodrigo França, the success of Black Panther represents showed that blacks could organize for a common goal that was strongly connected to spending money.